 When Health Services is closed and students have questions about what to do if they are not feeling well they may refer to the Self Help resources tab or FAQs for advice and the location of off-campus medical facilities, when necessary.

 Students with chronic illness are encouraged to identify a specialty provider in the community to assist in monitoring their condition.
 The University Physician is available 20 hours per week during the academic year.
-This time is devoted to caring for acute illnesses and injuries.
-A couple of hours per week are also available for wellness exams.
+This time is devoted to caring for acute illnesses, injuries, and wellness exams.
 This does not permit adequate time for follow-up care for chronic conditions or monitoring long-term medications such as those for type 1 diabetes, ADD, depression, or Crohns disease.
 Health Services is available to all students for assessment and treatment of acute illness or injury, regardless of chronic health conditions.
 If you need help in identifying a specialty provider in the San Antonio community please contact our office.

 We value the privacy of our patients and because most of our students are adults we will not discuss their care outside our office without their permission.
 You may view the Privacy Notice for details.